 It became a bit of a running joke in our house.

-As an adult, I’ve realised that I’ve subconsciously taken on this same mindset.
+As an adult, I realised that I had subconsciously taken on this same mindset.

-I always feel like I’m in a race against time to get everything done.
-My to-do list is a mile long (I LOVE lists) and there’s never enough time to get through it.
+I used to always feel like I was in a race against time to get everything done.
+My to-do list was always a mile long (I LOVE lists) and there was never enough time to get through it.

 And to my surprise, I discovered that I had a limiting belief about time.
 Thinking that I never have enough time, caused me to feel constantly stressed and overwhelmed.

 Yes, there are absolutely way too many things on my to-do list to accomplish in one day, on top of caring for my family.
 There’s never enough time for everything.

 There IS enough time for the most important things.

 Sometimes it’s even just the most important thing.
 Singular.

 Because I have just as much time as everyone else.

 And sure, some of us might have more responsibilities, or bigger dreams, or less help, but there are successful people all around us, who are doing amazing things in life, with the same amount of time.